Holiday fireworks displays in Ontario

 Nathan Phillips Square, Toronto

-The lively public space in front of Toronto City Hall features a large pond, which becomes an ice rink in the winter, an Indigenous Garden and the iconic Toronto sign.
-It hosts a farmers’ market in the summer and several major events throughout the year, some of which feature fireworks.
+The lively public space in front of Toronto City Hall features a large pond that becomes an ice rink in winter, an Indigenous Garden and the iconic Toronto sign.
+It hosts a summer farmers’ market and several major events throughout the year, some of which feature fireworks.

 Location: 100 Queen’s Street West, Toronto